top of page

 Is the procedure painful?

-As with any injection type therapy there is some pain & irritation.
-The scalp can be a very sensitive area, so we take every precaution to limit the pain to a tolerable level.
-During the procedure a topical numbing agent is applied as well as additional numbing injections to the target area to make the patient as comfortable as possible.
-Patients generally experience a feeling of tender skin for a few days afterwards.
+The scalp can be a very sensitive area, so we take every precaution to limit discomfort to a tolerable level.
+For the scalp PRP treatment, a topical numbing agent is applied as well as additional numbing injections to the target area to make the patient as comfortable as possible.
+Patients can apply cooling compresses after the procedure for additional comfort.

 How many sessions will I need?